mpeck99/WAS-Blog/src/blog/semantics-headings-tables-lists-and-more.md

 ---
 title: Semantic HTML  - Headings, Tables, Lists, and more.
 date: 2022-08-28
-intro: In a past post I went into the hierarchial levels of headings but there are some more best practices and examples I wish to share.
-Also tables, lists, paragraphs all need to be semantically marked up to ensure that our users can access the information on our site as easily as possible.
+intro: Headings, tables, lists, paragraphs all need to be semantically marked up to ensure that our users can access the information on our site as easily as possible.
+btn: Read more about semantic headings, tables, etc.
 tags: ['HTML', 'semantics', 'examples']
 ---